angular/angularfire/README.md

   providers: [
     FirebaseList({
       token: Question, // Token used to inject in the constructor
-      path: '/questions', // Will append to the DEFAULT_FIREBASE if relative }),
+      path: '/questions', // Will append to the FirebaseUrl if relative }),
     // Passing just a string will make that the path AND the token used with @Inject FirebaseList('/topics')